Understanding Global X Lithium & Battery Tech ETF's Unusual Options Activity | Benzinga

 Understanding Global X Lithium & Battery Tech ETF's Unusual Options Activity

-Global X Lithium & Battery Tech ETF (NYSE:LIT) shares experienced unusual options activity on Friday.
-The stock price moved up to $85.94 following the option alert.
+Shares of Global X Lithium & Battery Tech ETF (NYSE:LIT) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $85.18.

 - Sentiment: BULLISH